chadwcarlson/workshop/README.md

 We will guide you through the steps during the workshop, with all code snippets and changes documented in the links above.

-Excited to see you at this years StrapiConf!
+Excited to see you at this year's StrapiConf!